Ultrafast Laser Induces Macroscopic Symmetry-Breaking of Diamond Color Centers

 The Gaussian-type laser pulse is utilized

-where ${E}_0 = 0.03$~V/\AA/ is the peak field, $\omega=1.945$~eV is the laser frequency, which is consistent with the laser frequencies commonly employed in experiments, $t_0=40$~fs is the Gaussian peak time and $\sigma = 12$~fs is the Gaussian peak width. $\hat{\mathbf{x}}$ denotes that the laser pulse is linearly polarized along the $x$ direction.
+where $E_0 = 0.03$ V/$\mathrm{\AA}$ is the peak field strength, $\omega = 1.945$ eV is the laser frequency, $t_0 = 40$~fs is the Gaussian peak time, and $\sigma = 12$ fs is the Gaussian pulse width.
+We note here that the $\omega = 1.945$ laser frequency used in the simulations does not physically correspond to the experimental ZPL excitation energy due to the well-known bandgap underestimation of the PBE functional.
+The choice of $\omega = 1.945$ here is to be resonant with the calculated vertical excitation energy on the PBE energy scale.
+Please see the Supplementary Information for detailed discussion. $\hat{\mathbf{x}}$ denotes that the laser pulse is linearly polarized along the $x$ direction.
 We have tested on different laser intensity ${E}_0$ from $0.01$~V/\AA\ to $0.06$~V/\AA\ and find that the results are similar with different amplitudes.